Distributional Reduction: Unifying Dimensionality Reduction and Clustering with Gromov-Wasserstein: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to Aurélien Garivier for insightful discussions.
-This project was supported in part by the ANR project OTTOPIA ANR-20-CHIA-0030.
-We gratefully acknowledge support from the Centre Blaise Pascal: IT Test Center of ENS de Lyon.
+This project was supported in part by the ANR project OTTOPIA ANR-20-CHIA-0030 and through the MATTER project ANR-23-ERCC-0006-01.
+We gratefully acknowledge the support of the Centre Blaise Pascal’s IT test platform at ENS de Lyon (Lyon, France) for Machine Learning facilities.
+The platform operates the SIDUS solution \citep{quemener2013sidus}.
+This work benefited from state aid managed by the Agence Nationale de la Recherche under the France 2030 programme, reference ANR-23-IACL-0005.
+Finally, it received funding from the Fondation de l’École polytechnique and the Personalized Health and Related Technologies PHRT project 2022-644.